utmstack/UTMStack/README.md

 ### Operating System

-This installation guide provides instructions to perform the UTMStack installation on Ubuntu 20.04 LTS and 22.04 LTS.
+This installation guide provides instructions to perform the UTMStack installation on Ubuntu 22.04 LTS.

 ### MINIMUM RECOMMENDED RESOURCES
 - For each 100 GB of live logs: 4 Cores, 8 GB RAM, 256 GB Disk Space